platonic-io/detsys-testkit/doc/nix.md

 ### Nix

+#### Development workflow

+Once you got `nix` installed, it should be a matter of typing `nix-shell` at the root of the repo to get the development environment setup as well as access to all binaries, in particular the `detsys` command-line interface tool.

+If you change some detsys component, you can exit the`nix-shell` and reenter it again, this should only rebuild the change component and any dependencies of it.

+If you find `nix-shell` rebuilding more than necessary, then you can also try to run `nix-env --install --file default.nix` from within the directory of the component that gets unnecessarily rebuilt.
+This is the `nix` equivalent of `make install`, you can also do `nix-build` from within the directory of a component to see if the `default.nix` builds (equivalent to `make`).

+If you want to more iteratively develop your component, you can also use whatever language specific compiler or build tool the component uses.
+Note however that `detsys` will use whatever binary it finds first in your `PATH`, which could be old versions installed by `nix-env`.
+All `detsys` components come with a `--version` flag and the `detsys` command-line interface tool also has a `versions` subcommand to help you ensure that you are using the intended versions of the components.

+This entering `nix-shell`, leaving and reentering it again is obviously annoying. `lorri` is beefed up version of `nix-shell` that is supposed to address some of these shortcomings, but we've still not figured out how to use it.

 #### Why `nix` over `docker`?

 * Just `cd` into the directory and it automatically makes all your tools